-Bondurant-Farrar Football 'climbing the hill' as they chase history
+Bondurant-Farrar football 'climbing the hill' as they chase history

-“We got a ton of talent on this team, a lot of athletes, hard workers we’ll prepare as hard as we can each week,” said fellow senior Cameron Meislahn.
+“We got a ton of talent on this team, a lot of athletes, hard workers.
+We’ll prepare as hard as we can each week,” fellow senior Cameron Meislahn said.

-It’s paid off so far.
-The jays are 2-0 to start the season.
+It has paid off so far.
+The Bluejays are 2-0 to start the season.

 “I felt like we were a little bit slept on at the beginning of the year,” said Nolan Meyer